 - Statuses: Specifies which statuses this rule applies to tickets for.

 - Priorities: Specifies which priorities this rule applies to tickets for.

 - Time Elapsed: Specifies the minutes since the last reply for tickets this rule applies to.

-- Department: Specifies any change in department you want made in the escalation.
+- Department: Specifies any change in the department you want to be made in the escalation.

-- Status: Specifies any change in status you want made in the escalation.
+- Status: Specifies any change in status you want to be made in the escalation.

-- Priority: Specifies any change in priority you want made in the escalation.
+- Priority: Specifies any change in the priority you want to be made in the escalation.

 - Flag To: Specifies any admins you want the ticket to be flagged to in the escalation.

 - Notify Admins: Specifies if any or all admins should receive a notification email on the escalation.

 - Add Reply: Specifies the text to auto-reply to the ticket within the escalation.
 Leave blank for no reply.